Headstart for Masters Programme 2023

 ICHAS are offering Modules from the following Masters programmes on a Headstart basis commencing in January 2021.

 As part of its ongoing commitment to providing flexible and affordable education, The Irish College of Humanities and Applied Sciences will continue its Headstart initiative for Masters students commencing in January 2021.
-The head start programme will see students commencing modules of the above Masters programmes between January and April 2021.
-The remaining modules will be completed between September 2021 and August 2022 for Year 1 of the selected programme.
+The head start programme will see students commencing modules of the above Masters programme between January and April 2023.
+The remaining modules will be completed between September 2023 and August 2024 for year 1 of the selected programme.
 This initiative will allow students to study at a flexible pace to fit in with their busy working lives and other commitments.